 - A secure forum to share experiences and advice with one another

 - A multidisciplinary team approach to care— Because type 1 diabetes can affect multiple body systems, effective care requires a multidisciplinary team approach.
-As an academic medical center, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
+As an academic health system, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.

 Type 1 Diabetes Causes and Risk Factors